PawelDefee/AstroZaur-linux-port/README.md

 Sourced contents of the Linux port
 ----------------------------------

 Note: other libraries (such as libxml, ncurses etc) may be needed to compile this software.
-This repository only includes those packages that needed explicit patching or specific versions for a functional port to Linux.
+This repository only includes those packages that needed explicit patching or specific versions for a functional port for Linux.

 * The original [AstroZaur] [1] application deployed for Sharp Zaurus PDA: